Only Won: Career

 On April 29, 2010, California State University, Sacramento, honored high-achieving alumni at an annual award ceremony called the "Distinguished Service Awards".
 This is the highest recognized award for CSU Sacramento.
 Baldwin was recognized for his contributions in engineering, his performances as Only Won: The Lyrical Engineer and other entertainment industry endeavors as well as his work with youth.
 He received this award alongside KXTV ABC News anchor Cristina Mendonsa.

-On Pi day 2012, Intel asked Only Won to be part of President Barack Obama's national White House campaign titled, Stay With It, designed to boost retention of students in undergraduate engineering programs.
+On Pi Day 2012, Intel asked Only Won to be part of President Barack Obama's national White House campaign titled, Stay With It, designed to boost retention of students in undergraduate engineering programs.

 Only Won releases

 Other work

 Tai Chiu Music was set up in 2008.
 After moving its location from Sacramento, California, TCM joined forces with LOG Records and producer Larissa Lam in Los Angeles.

-In 2011, Only Won released a "Geeked out" remix video of the hit song "Billionaire", titled "I Wanna Be An Engineer", which was a parody that reached viral status and caught the attention of CNN, Discovery Channel, The Pentagon, and FIRST Robotics Competition.
-The song became the anthem to those in the engineering, technology, and science community.
-It also reached No. 2 on Reddit.com on the viral hits list, gaining over 400,000 views in less than two weeks.
+In 2011, Only Won released a "Geeked out" remix video of the hit song "Billionaire", titled "I Wanna Be An Engineer", a parody that reached 1.2 million views on YouTube and caught the attention of CNN, Discovery Channel, The Pentagon, and FIRST Robotics Competition.
 The song "Crush 'em Like Godzilla" was inspired by Ed Wang, the first NFL player of full Chinese descent.

 In summer 2012, Only Won released two songs on the video game Sleeping Dogs.

 In Spring 2013, the song "JUN BAY" (aka: Get ready) was featured on the film Dead Man Down.